WARNING: Unmarked spoilers ahead. It's strongly suggested you finish the game before reading any further.

 - Embarrassing First Name: According to Wallus, his first name is actually Gilliam.
 Given his insistence on manliness, it makes sense that he'd try to cover it up.

 - Lovable Jock: Tries to deny this in favor of playing himself up as a Jerk Jock, but it eventually catches up to him.

 - Real Men Wear Pink: Slowly comes to terms with this with the help of Flower Kid.

 - Stepford Smiler: He was forced to smile as the bouncer for the lounge, and the security cameras were always on him.
 The first thing he asks the player to do is cover the camera so he can drop the fake smile.

 - Ship Tease: With Randy.
-Not much in the game itself aside from Randy claiming that Gillis has an "interesting flavour," but their trading card has Randy sitting on his lap, in a warmly lit room, while Gillis looks nervous, but rather pleased.
+Not much in the game itself aside from Randy claiming that Gillis has an "interesting flavour" and insisting that Gillis is the only one who can open the jar, but their trading card has Randy sitting on his lap, with the two surrounded by hearts.
 There's also the card's description:"Roses are red, Violets are blue, I am sweaty, And so are You ♡"